 Tanzania also is one of the last strongholds for wildlife in Africa.
 The country known for the Serengeti National Park and other natural wonders is under siege by wildlife poachers.
 Last year, more than 10,000 elephants in Tanzania were slaughtered for their ivory.
 The strong demand for ivory in China and Thailand, for example, tempts locals in Tanzania and surrounding countries to kill elephants to feed their families.
 Unless economic interventions, such as job creation, succeed, the African elephant will be gone from the wild within the next decade.
 Rhinos and lions face the same fate.

 The Mellowswan Foundation Africa-Tanzania reached out to Sacred Seedlings In July in search of solutions to save the country’s iconic wildlife.
-The two organizations began crafting a reforestation plan to help fight poverty, climate change and wildlife poaching.

 While Crossbow will sell sponsorship packages to corporations and foundations to fund the bulk of the project work, it’s launching a novel program to generate some immediate seed money for projects that are ready to proceed.
 According to Chandler, his web development team will donate all revenues to the “Web Of Life” campaign to raise money for reforestation.
 All revenues generated in this arena will be donated to Sacred Seedlings and its project partners in Tanzania.